-Open-ended loans, such as credit cards, offer revolving credit, meaning debt can be added to the loan as needed.
-By comparison, loans for a predetermined amount, such as auto loans, are considered closed-ended.
+Open-end loans, such as credit cards, offer revolving credit, meaning debt can be added to the loan as needed.
+By comparison, loans for a predetermined amount, such as auto loans, are considered to be closed-end loans.

 Examples: personal lines of credit and credit cards

 Open-end loans offer you the chance to borrow as much or as little money as you want, up to a certain amount, and then pay back some or all of the funds monthly.
 There’s no end date for this type of loan; it’ll always be open for you.

 The upside to an open-end loan is that you’ll be able to use exactly as much money as you need when you need it.
 This can come in handy if, say, you’re temporarily short on funds.
 The downside is that if you only make the minimum payments, the interest can add up.

 Watch out for open-end loans with a variable interest rate, which fluctuates depending on the market.
 This can add a sizable chunk of money to your payments if interest rates rise over the life of the loan.
 You can find more information on variable rates below.